Shannon Boyd: 2017

 In April 2017, Boyd was selected to fill in the interchange bench for the Kangaroos after Raiders teammate Josh Papalii was axed for drink-driving but later was selected as 18th man after coach Mal Meninga opted to select Jake Trbojevic for the void bench spot in their 2017 ANZAC Test clash against New Zealand.
 Boyd had a more of a less exciting 2017 NRL season with him playing in 23 matches for the Raiders.

 2018

 On 16 May, Boyd has signed a 4-year deal with the Gold Coast Titans starting at 2019.

 2019

 On 5 August, Boyd was ruled out for the rest of the 2019 NRL season after suffering a shoulder injury which required surgery.
 Boyd made a total of 13 appearances for the Gold Coast in his first season at the club.

+2020

+Boyd announced his retirement from the NRL due to injuries.

+Post playing

+In December 2024, Boyd had signed on to play as coach-player of the Canowindra Tigers who played in the Woodbridge Cup competition.